Ceili Dance:

 & expensive so please keep your food at a safe distance from these

 will love you for it !
-Our Vashon ceili will sometimes feature
+Ceili dances are

 much simpler than these Irish Step dances.
 Checkout the softshoe and

-hardshoe video samples below to see the difference in style from ceili
+hardshoe video samples below to "hear" the difference in styles.

 |